Note: Lists of tunes presented on many of the recordings described below can be found in Berkley Moore's Shape Note Recordings Index.

 "America Sings," Vol. 1, The Founding Years (1620-1800), sung by the Gregg Smith Singers conducted by Gregg Smith.
 This 1993 release (Vox Box CDX 5080) is a 2-CD set that is a reissue of a four-LP Vox Box of 1976.
 This is a rich and varied collection, having about 76 pieces of early New England sacred and secular music, sung by a disciplined choir which has championed American music.
 Particularly noteworthy to the shape-note enthusiast are music from the Ainsworth Psalter (brought over by the Pilgrims) and the Bay Psalm Book (first music book published in colonies), hymns and anthems by Billings, Read, Ingalls, Stevenson, Selby, and Morgan, and music from Lyon's tunebook Urania (1761).
 The CDs also include parlor songs by F. Hopkinson, Moravian music, and secular music of the American Revolution.
 There are informative liner notes also.
 Sadly, the recording seems to be out of print.

 "Vermont Harmony" recordings by the University of Vermont Choral Union.
 Between 1971 and 1989, the Choral Union, a group of around forty non-professional singers under the direction of James Chapman, produced four recordings of nearly 100 hymns, anthems, fuging tunes, and secular pieces published between 1790 to 1810 by Vermont composers.
 The initial volume was rerecorded with better sound quality around 1990.
-Three of the original four volumes are still available on cassette or LP with detailed notes on the music and composers by Betty Bandel.
-Mr. Chapman is willing to sell whatever recordings are still in stock.
-For information first contact the University of Vermont Department of Music, Burlington, VT 05405-0145, phone 802-656-3040.
-If they are unable to help, phone 802-899-2237.
-Prices: Cassette or LP with notes but without scores: $10.00 plus around $4.00 postage each.
-Library Edition of recordings with complete scores at $16.00 plus around $4.00 postage each.
-Separate scores alone are available at $7.50 plus around $2.00 postage each.
+These recordings are out of print.
+Some used copies are listed for sale on Discogs.
+For information on remaining available stock at UVT, contact the University of Vermont Department of Music, Burlington, VT 05405-0145, phone 802-656-3040.
 The volumes are as follows: